solacecommunity/solace-prometheus-exporter/README.md

 ![Archtiecture overview](https://raw.githubusercontent.com/solacecommunity/solace-prometheus-exporter/master/doc/architecture_001.png)

 The exporter is written in go, based on the Solace Legacy SEMP protocol.
-I graps metrics via SEMP v1 and provide those as prometheus friendly http endpoints.
+It grabs metrics via SEMP v1 and provides those as Prometheus-friendly http endpoints.

 Video Intro available on youtube: [Integrating Prometheus and Grafana with Solace PubSub+ | Solace Community Lightning Talk